 AIDS United has partnered in a huge way to assist us in the aftermath of hurricane Irma.
 They provided $10,000 to replace food lost during the storm when we lost electricity for a week.
 In 2018, they partnered with the Fenway Institute and Health Resource & Services Administration to fund implementation of SBIRT at Poverello.
 SBIRT is Screening, Brief Intervention, and Referral to Treatment, a form of inter-organizational integration of the food pantry into ambulatory/outpatient medical care.
 Here’s more about our SBIRT Journey on HRSA’s Target HIV website.

 Anthem Foundation/Simply Healthcare Foundation awarded us funding to expand our emergency response healthy food distribution throughout South Florida in the wake of the COVID19 public health emergency.
-Thanks to their support, we’re helping people from Florida City to Jupiter better navigate these difficult times with healthy foods.
+Thanks to their ongoing support, we’re helping people from Florida City to Jupiter better navigate these difficult times with healthy foods.

 Belle Glade Pharmacy in Palm Beach County collaborates with Poverello in our 340b Pharmacy.
 The competent pharmacist and pleasant staff deliver to any of our clients throughout Palm Beach and Broward County.